alex/what-happens-when/README.rst

 Parse URL
 ---------

-* The browser now has the following information contained in the URL (Uniform Resource Locator):
+* The browser will have the following information contained in the URL (Uniform Resource Locator):

     - ``Protocol``  "http"